 LVH is the leader in full-service ultra-luxury vacation rentals delivering the highest standard of excellence in the Hamptons.
 We specialize in providing unforgettable experiences.
-Each luxury villa in the Hamptons is carefully curated with unrivaled amenities and unparalleled service to exceed our guest's expectations.
+Each luxury villa in the Hamptons is carefully curated with unrivaled amenities and unparalleled service to exceed our guests’ expectations.

 This charming and refined seaside community is a marriage of easy living and alluring elegance, characterized by the stunning architecture defined by properties such as Villa Mariah.
 The hamlet is about 6.5 square miles and is home to a charming Main street, tranquil sands like Indian Wells beach, with miles of rolling dunes.
 Amagansett is for those who crave luxury against an exclusive and serene setting.

 Sophisticated living along the ocean is what East Hampton Village is all about.
 It is the ultimate upscale seaside retreat when looking to lounge in luxury.
 Located just 36 minutes from Hampton Bays, Villa Priscilla is a modern mansion with an exclusive movie theater, private gym, and yoga studio.
 This postcard-perfect village is a favorite for artists, writers, and other creatives.
-Premier shopping and dining beckon visitors, as do some of the most exclusive beaches in the country, such as Georgica, Main, Wiborg, and Egypt Lane Beach.
+Premier shopping and dining beckon visitors, as do some of the most exclusive beaches in the country, such as Georgica, Main, Wiborg, and Egypt Lane beaches.

 Montauk is replete with ocean-centric vitality.
 This is the land of bare feet, boards, and bikes with a laid-back atmosphere perfect for those who love water activities.
 Keep in mind, too, that the dining and nightlife scenes have grown to storied status here in recent years.
 Think chill days and sweltering nights!

 Southampton has quietly made a name for itself as the Hamptons' epicenter of arts and culture.
 Great artists like Jackson Pollock and Ray Lichtenstein both had studios here, and author Tom Wolfe has a residence in the village.
-It's easy to see why vacationers choose to make Southampton their home away from home, especially when they have options such as the stunning Villa Charice.
+It's easy to see why vacationers choose to make Southampton their home away from home, especially when they have options such as the stunning Villa Filomena.

-Water Mill is a hamlet that has become somewhat of an art hub over the last few years.
-It's not short on terrific restaurants and makes the ideal family getaway.
+Water Mill is a hamlet that has become somewhat of an art hub over the last few years, yet it's not short on terrific restaurants and makes the ideal family getaway.
 The main beach is called Flying Point, but there's also The Cut where Mecox Bay cuts through to the ocean where the tides rise and fall, and the water flows in and out of the bay.
 Enjoy seaside views with close proximity to five beaches when you stay at Water Mill homes like Villa Zarina.

 Westhampton's low-key tranquility adds to its bygone era charm.
 The community has a healthy commitment to the arts.
 Westhampton is a place where time slows down, and the energy is easy and relaxed.
 Being the closest village to New York, travelers from the city often choose to make this their settlement during the holidays and summer.
 There are many shops and restaurants, with favorite waterfront areas like Cupsogue Beach and Pike's Beach.
 Many of the homes, such as Villa Amelia, have direct beach access.

 Some of the finest restaurants on the east coast are located in the Hamptons.
-Dine-in style while renting a luxury mansion or villa from LVH.
+Dine in style while renting a luxury mansion or villa from LVH.
 Here five of our favorite eateries: